*SPOILER ALERT! *

 back, Eena.
 Take my ship home!”

-was only a moment that she stood alone and cried into her hands.
-As if on cue,
+only a moment she stood alone and cried into her hands.
+As if on cue, two

-two inviting arms turned her around and wrapped her up like the comforting pink
+inviting arms turned her around and wrapped her up like a cozy blanket.
+Her

 The